g-kutty/py-tour/lessons/03/date_and_time.md

         print now.second
     ```

-- In the above example, we just printed the current hour, then the current minute, then the current second.
+- In the above example, we just printed the current _hour_, then the current _minute_, then the current _second_.

 - We can again use the variable `now` to print the time.